grafana/grafana/docs/sources/auth/azuread.md

 > Only available in Grafana v6.7+

 The Azure AD authentication makes it possible to use an Azure Active Directory tenant as an identity provider for Grafana.
-You can use Azure AD Application Roles to assign Users and Groups to Grafana roles from the Azure Portal.
+You can use Azure AD Application Roles to assign users and groups to Grafana roles from the Azure Portal.

 ## Create the Azure AD application